Company Details

 Common Attack Types: The most common types of attacks the company has faced is Breach.

-Identification of Attack Vectors: The company identifies the attack vectors used in incidents through Microsoft Office 365-hosted business email account, Microsoft Office 365-hosted Business Email Account and Microsoft Office 365 Email Account.
+Identification of Attack Vectors: The company identifies the attack vectors used in incidents through Malicious Code on Website, Microsoft Office 365-hosted Business Email Account, Microsoft Office 365 Email Account and Microsoft Office 365-hosted business email account.

-Data Compromised: Full name, Date of birth, Address, Social security number, Driver’s license/state id number, Financial account information, Medical and treatment information, Health insurance information, Billing and claims information
+Data Compromised: Full names, Dates of birth, Addresses, Social security numbers, Health insurance information, Medical information, Billing information

 Data Compromised: Personal information, Social security numbers, Driver's license/state id numbers, Financial account information, Medical information, Health insurance information, Billing and claims information